Home PDP-11/44

 Download the flash tool (Uniflash) from here and install it.

-Run the Uniflash tool, select the correct controller and flash tool, then connect power to the board and flash, then verify.
+Run the Uniflash tool, select the correct controller and device (TM4C1232C3PM):

 Round 1: the tool said flashing was successful; the verify worked too, but after flashing I did not have USB response when connecting the board.
 I would have expected it to register the mass storage device..